hussainmohd03/Personal-Library-Management-System/README.md

 - 📘 Add and manage books (physical + digital)
 - 🔍 Search and filter their library
 - 🔁 Track borrowing and return records
-- 🛠 Access admin dashboard for control
+- 🛠 Access dashboard for information about their collection
 - 🔐 Use user authentication for security

 ## 🛠 Technologies Used